diskord-dev/diskord/docs/application_commands.rst

 Handling Check Errors
 +++++++++++++++++++++

-Unlike normal commands, The errors of application commands are passed to :func:`on_application_command_error`
+Unlike normal commands, The errors of application commands are passed to :func:`~diskord.on_application_command_error`

 Example: ::